 Where CapEx is limiting, OpEx style spending excels in the modern digital landscape.
 The approach allocates budget as operational expenses, making it easier to stretch them over longer periods of time.
 IT managers are not required to have large, single expenditures approved and they can break down monthly or quarterly development spends for short-cycle approvals.

 Flexibility is one attractive reason for choosing OpEx.
 Every month is different in terms of spending needs and this model accounts for those variables.
 When utilizing the right outsourced software development partners, IT managers can save when workflows are light and spend when they need resources to hit goals.
 Reducing wasted spending in a more efficient development environment is much easier to pitch and approve from a board perspective.

 OpEx expenses sit within the income accounting category and remain tax-deductible across the entire year.
 The ongoing budgets can work for SaaS subscriptions, direct outsourcing, in a staff augmentation or project-based arrangement.
 Lower costs are sometimes associated with OpEx (not always) because the budgets are relative to short-term spending cycles.

 Both CapEx and OpEx have limitations when used as a single strategy.
-Mixing the two models is a creative means of maximizing budget reach and impact on the project.
-Kaseya does an excellent job of showing the divisions between each strategy in their blog – CapEx vs OpEx: What’s Best for IT Budgeting?
+Mixing the two models to maintain the right balance is a creative means of maximizing budget reach and impact on the project.

 Accounting departments may also see the move as advantageous because the capitalized aspect of the project remains a depreciable asset while the operational budgets empower the dev teams to work strategically and not against rigid one-off budget allocations.